 For small- to medium-sized (SMB) businesses, taking out a loan doesn’t always come easy.
-Since the recession in 2008, traditional lenders don’t usually grant loans to small businesses that easily.
+Since the recession in 2008, traditional lenders don’t usually grant loans to small businesses or a small business credit card that easily.
 The situation makes it harder for small business owners to secure funding and boost their business’ capital.

 Fortunately, alternatives such as a small business credit card are available for these businesses.
 With one, companies can enjoy a myriad of benefits, including the chance to build or improve their credit standing, purchase business needs on the go, or get discounts on travel, hotel stays, or gas.